credential-handler/credential-handler-polyfill/README.md

 Credential Handler API (CHAPI) is:

 * a browser API
-* lets web apps securely `get()` and `store()` credentials and keys, without having to roll their own wallet infrastructure
+* lets web apps securely `get()` and `store()` credentials, without having to roll their own wallet infrastructure
 * provides a secure _trusted UI_ for users to manage those credentials
 * gives users ability to choose service providers for wallets

 The Credential Handler API was created to achieve the following goals:

-#### Goal 1: Make using credentials and keys easier and safer for users
+#### Goal 1: Make using credentials easier and safer for users

-Key management and credential management are becoming fundamental to a new generation of web applications.
-Users need the ability to safely store and manage credentials (from diplomas to coupons) and cryptographic keys (for digital signatures, passwordless logins, secure encryption and more), and they need a consistent trusted UI (aka "trusted chrome" in industry parlance) to do that.
+Credential management are becoming fundamental to a new generation of web applications.
+Users need the ability to safely store and manage credentials (from diplomas to coupons), and they need a consistent trusted UI (aka "trusted chrome" in industry parlance) to do that.

 #### Goal 2: Give users ability to choose their wallet provider